 Our friend Stuart from Travelfish.org shares his tips on breaking away from the crowd (believe you me, it's amazing just how many Crusoes there are on the islands), and best of all you don't need three months to do it.

 You don't need to walk across the country to find an off-the-beaten track destination in Thailand.
 Start instead by walking across the street.
 Forget about the 100 baht ABF and head to the closest street stall for a Thai breakfast.
 Lunchtime = street food.
 Come dinner, just about everywhere in Thailand has terrific night markets so head to one.
 You'll save money, have more fun, learn something about Thai food and meet regular Thai people.
-Don't speak Thai?
-Use your finger to point at what you want!
-Or learn basic Thai with the World Nomads language guide!
+If you don't speak Thai, learn a few handy phrases with our travel language guide.

 Those looking for an alternative to shmarmy hotels and decadent spas (yes, such people do exist) should try a homestay.
 You sleep in a local's house, often, like them, on a mattress on the floor, eat with them and get to partake in their day-to-day life.
 This may include shopping for dinner at the wet market, picking the kids up from school (by boat of course), or lending a hand in the kitchen.
 Homestays are available all over the country, but are especially well regarded in Nonthaburi (just north of Bangkok) and Ayutthaya (a little further north still).
 If you'd prefer a beach homestay, look into Ko Chang over toward Cambodia.